 – Ask politely, don’t demand a review

 – Personalise your email for your customer and company

-– Offer a coupon or discount as a friendly incentive
+– Offer a coupon or discount as a thank you

 – Send your invitations 3-5 days after purchase

 – Test your templates to avoid stagnancy, and find a winner

 Feel free to visit our blog for other advice and tips on how to boost reviews, or whilst logged into the dashboard visit the Support Center for further help.